 Thirsty for some special drinks to include in your next menu at your restaurant?
-We're here to offer you a selection of beverages that are available in New York, including both alcoholic and non-alcoholic options.
+We're here to offer you a selection of beverages suppliers in New York that are available in New York, including both alcoholic and non-alcoholic options.

-The Product Guide is here to help you find new products to include in your next restaurant menu and bring local producers and food communities together.
-Through our selection of local producers in New York, you will find all kinds of drinks including wine, beer, tea, coffee, or kombucha.
-Here is a selection of options you shouldn't be missing out on.
+The Producer Guide is here to help chefs and restaurant managers find new products to include in their menu and connect with local beverages suppliers and producers in New York City.
+Through our selection, you will find all kinds of drinks including wine, beer, tea, coffee, or kombucha.

 2020 Dagger Botanical Cheery Mead